Dhakshath11/Wells_MCP/readMe.md

 ## Server Tools Overview

 The MCP server provides a set of tools to help you manage, analyze, and run Playwright tests on LambdaTest HyperExecute.
-Here’s a quick overview of each tool and what it does:
+All tools now include detailed logging and robust error handling for every operation.

 ### 1. check-hyperexecute-cli-present
 Checks if the HyperExecute CLI is installed in your project.
-Use this before running any analysis or tests.
+Logs info and errors for CLI presence checks.

 ### 2. get-hyperexecute-cli
 Downloads the HyperExecute CLI if it’s missing, and checks if your LambdaTest credentials are set.
-Run this if the CLI is not present.
+Logs download status and credential checks.

 ### 3. run-hyperexecute-analyzer
 Runs the HyperExecute analyzer to inspect your project and return a summary of your test framework, runtime, and package manager.
 Requires the CLI to be installed.
+Logs all analysis steps and errors.

 ### 4. make-hyperexecute-compatible
 Updates your Playwright configuration and test files to ensure compatibility with HyperExecute.
 Automatically adds LambdaTest capabilities and updates imports.
+Logs all compatibility actions and errors.

 ### 5. create-hyperexecute-yaml-file
 Prompts you to enter your LambdaTest project name and ID, then generates a `hyperexecute.yaml` file tailored for your project.
 This file is required for running tests on HyperExecute.
+Logs YAML creation and errors.

 ### 6. setup-lambdatest-credentials
 Lets you manually set your LambdaTest username and access key if they aren’t already set in your environment.
 Credentials are needed to run tests on LambdaTest.
+Logs credential setup and errors.

 ### 7. run-tests-on-hyperexecute
 Runs your Playwright tests on LambdaTest HyperExecute using the CLI, credentials, and YAML file.
 Automates the cloud test execution process.
+Logs job trigger status and errors.

 ### 8. analyze-hyperexecute-cli-run
 Analyzes the CLI log after a test run to find your job link and check for errors.
 Helps you track your test job and troubleshoot issues.
+Logs job analysis and errors.

 ### 9. test-distributer
 Discovers, groups, and distributes Playwright tests in your project.
 Lets you find tests by name, directory, group, or tag, and generates commands to run or update YAML configuration for distributed test execution.
 Useful for scaling and organizing large test suites.